utPLSQL/utPLSQL/docs/userguide/coverage.md

 ```
 Executes test `test_award_bonus` in schema `unit_test_schema`.
 Coverage will be reported on all objects in schema `ut3_user` except the `betwnstr` object.

-**Note**
+!!! note
-> Filtering using `a_include_objects` and `a_exclude_objects` is only applicable when gathering coverage for a schema.
+    Filtering using `a_include_objects` and `a_exclude_objects` is only applicable when gathering coverage for a schema.
 Those filters are not applied when reporting coverage on project files.

-**Note**
+!!! note
-> When running coverage on schema objects, all source code of package bodies, functions, procedures, type bodies and triggers that were not executed will be reported as having 0% code coverage and all source code lines will show as uncovered.
+    When running coverage on schema objects, all source code of package bodies, functions, procedures, type bodies and triggers that were not executed will be reported as having 0% code coverage and all source code lines will show as uncovered.
-> This is different from the behavior when gathering coverage on project files.
+    This is different from the behavior when gathering coverage on project files.

 ### Project based Coverage